 \section{Abstract}

 Schur's theorem states that in any $k$-colouring of the set of integers $[n]$ there is a monochromatic solution to $a+b=c$, provided $n$ is sufficiently large.
 Abbott and Wang studied the size of the largest subset of $[n]$ such that there is a $k$-colouring avoiding a monochromatic $a+b=c$.
-In other directions, the minimum number of $a+b=c$ in $k$-colourings of $[n]$ and the probability threshold in random subsets of $[n]$ for the property of having a monochromatic $a+b=c$ in any $k$-colouring were investigated.
-In this paper, we study natural generalisations of these streams to products $ab=c$, in a deterministic, random, and randomly perturbed environments.
+This led to the exploration of related problems, such as the minimum number of monochromatic $a+b=c$ in $k$-colourings of $[n]$ and the probability threshold for a random subset of $[n]$ to have a monochromatic $a+b=c$ in any $k$-colouring.
+In this paper, we study natural generalisations of these problems to products $ab=c$, in deterministic, random, and randomly-perturbed environments.